“I’m glad inflation is finally under control,” says man on verge of losing house - The Beaverton

 “I’m glad inflation is finally under control,” says man on verge of losing house

-MISSISSAUGA – In response to recent reports from the Bank of , Canadians across the country are celebrating that is finally under control, amongst them man Bryan Ferguson, who is about to lose his house.
+MISSISSAUGA – In response to recent reports from the Bank of , Canadians across the country are celebrating that is finally under control, amongst them local man Bryan Ferguson, who is about to lose his house.

 “Some people say it was aggressive, but I think it was the right thing to do, and after all, we’re all in this thing together,” adds Ferguson, whose bank now makes thousands of dollars more in interest every month for the same mortgage.

-Ferguson explains that while he initially asked for a raise at to help deal with the rising cost of living, when his company explained that, per the Government of Canada’s advice to employers, increasing his salary would only contribute to salary inflation making inflation worse, Ferguson chose to forgo receiving a raise at risk of destabilizing Canada’s $2 trillion-dollar economy.
+Ferguson explains that while he initially asked for a raise at work to help deal with the rising cost of living, when his company explained that, per the Government of Canada’s advice to employers, increasing his salary would only contribute to salary inflation making inflation worse, Ferguson chose to forgo receiving a raise at risk of destabilizing Canada’s $2 trillion-dollar economy.

 Across the country, other Canadians expressed similar relief.